 Hi!
 I am Kinsey Yiu from Singapore.
 I’m currently 16 years old and a Secondary 4 student at Hwa Chong Institution.
 I live with my family, which consists of my parents and older sister, who often provide me with care and support.
 I am a part of my school’s Science and Math Talent Programme, which has provided me with the opportunity to partake in research projects.
 In my free time, I enjoy playing chess with my family and friends.
-My favourite musical instrument is the harmonica as I like composing (more accurately convincing myself that I am succeeding) my own melodies.
+My favourite musical instrument is the harmonica as I’ve always wanted to play Colonel Bogey’s March.
 I also enjoy watching comedy shows like Yes Minister and Mr Bean.Tell us what the water concern in your country is!

 With Singapore being a city-state, she has a limited water supply.
 Singapore has thus launched the 4 taps policy - that being water from local catchments, imports, desalination and NEWater.
 Nonetheless, we do not take water for granted.
 Singapore prioritises researching cost-effective, sustainable water treatment technologies.